eetpit/weather-app/README.md

 The application uses [OpenWeatherMap](https://openweathermap.org/api) API's to fetch and display current and forecast weather data for the current location based on the location information from the device's location services.

-The repository contains two projects:
+The repository contains three projects:

 ## weather-app-android

 Native mobile application for Android written in [Kotlin](https://kotlinlang.org/).

+## weather-app-ios

+Native mobile application for iOS written in [Swift](https://swift.org/)

 ## weather-app-flutter